-Poverty 101 is an introduction to ministry with the poor and homeless.
+Poverty 101 is now “Ministry With the Poor”.
 This discussion and experience-oriented class, hosted by Chad & Jaime Wheeler at Open Door, is designed to help anyone grow in an understanding of poverty.
 We’ll also go on a tour of some of the major hang-out and resource spots for our friends in downtown Lubbock.
+2018 Class Dates:

 Kairos Prison Ministry volunteers enter our prisons for a weekend of ministering to incarcerated individuals.
 Kairos believes that true rehabilitation starts with the “heart”.
 With this in mind, the ministry begins with volunteers who model and share God’s unconditional love, grace and mercy.
 Kairos “inside” weekends happen each May and November.

 St. Benedict’s Chapel is a church for the working poor and homeless and has been “Feeding Body and Soul” since 2007.
 St. Benedict’s is a ministry partnership of nine diverse churches in Lubbock and provides free meals to the community 7 days a week.
 Teams of volunteers from Monterey purchase, prepare, and serve a meal every Wednesday and some Tuesdays.